-Often those of us with lighter skin tones are more anxious to get out into the sun than those with darker skin tones, and, well, we have further to go to get that look!
-And if you’re going to be outdoors for much of the summer, having a base tan can potentially be protective, and will certainly be beautiful.
+Often those of us with lighter skin tones are more anxious to get out into the sun than those with darker skin tones.
+And, well, we have further to go to get that look!
+If you’re going to be outdoors a lot, having a base tan can potentially be protective, and will certainly be beautiful.

-This article will go over several steps you can follow to achieve that perfect sunkissed radiance.
+This article will go over several steps you can follow to achieve that perfect sunkissed look.

 How Long Does it Take to Tan in the Sun?

-For some, getting a tan can take weeks or months of diligent effort, while for those who have naturally darker skin, getting a tan can be accomplished in a few hours, over a couple of days.
+For some, getting a tan can take weeks or months of diligent effort.
+And for others who have naturally darker skin, getting a tan can be accomplished in a few hours, over a couple of days.

 - If you have lighter skin, you want to start out tanning in the morning in short increments.
 Start with 10-15 minutes tanning each day, turning over for even coverage.